RickGelhausen/HRIBO/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥5.10.0-brightgreen.svg)](https://snakemake.bitbucket.io)
 [![Documentation Status](https://readthedocs.org/projects/hribo/badge/?version=latest)](http://hribo.readthedocs.io/?badge=latest)

-We present HRIBO (High-throughput annotation by Ribo-seq), a workflow to enable reproducible and high-throughput analysis of bacterial and archeal Ribo-seq data.
+We present HRIBO (High-throughput annotation by Ribo-seq), a workflow to enable reproducible and high-throughput analysis of bacterial Ribo-seq data.
 The workflow performs all required pre-processing steps and quality control.
-Importantly, HRIBO outputs annotation-independent ORFpredictions based on two complementary prokaryotic-focused tools, and integrates them with additional computed features.
+Importantly, HRIBO outputs annotation-independent ORF predictions based on two complementary prokaryotic-focused tools, and integrates them with additional computed features.
 This facilitates both the rapid discovery of ORFs and their prioritization for functional characterization.

 For a detailed description of this workflow, the installation, usage and examples, please refer to the [ReadTheDocs documentation](http://hribo.readthedocs.io/?badge=latest).